tmpfs/prism/README.md

 export default Prism(Label)
 ```

-Because the component configured `styleName` the stylesheet we created earlier already provides styles for our new component!
+Because the component configured `styleName` with `Label` the style rule we created earlier already provides styles for our new component!

 ### Quick Components